reubenson/reubenson.github.io/src/projects/ceramics.md

 ---
 <!-- Ceramics, for me, privilege doing over thinking, feeling over knowing,  -->

 In ceramics, I mostly work with intuitive forms, striations of color built up into surface.
-It seems to have grown out of my sound art practice, which had increasingly become focused on notions of materiality.
+It seems to have grown out of my sound art practice, which has increasingly become focused on notions of materiality.

 {% renderFile "./src/ceramics/greatest-hits.md" %}